 So, you go and plug in your USB device into your computer so that you can open some files.
 Unfortunately, you get a message saying that your USB wasn’t recognised.

-This message goes along the lines of “USB device not recognised.
-The last USB device you connected to this computer malfunctioned, and Windows does not recognise it”.
+This message goes along the lines of “USB device not recognized.
+The last USB device you connected to this computer malfunctioned, and Windows does not recognize it”.